 Disclosure of Adjudication Outcome Policy

-The University may disclose the final results of a student conduct conference/hearing (specifically the name of the student, the violation committed, and any sanction imposed by the University against the student) only to the Respondent and the Complainant or other individual who is the victim of the alleged violation in cases where the facts alleged constitute a crime of violence or non-forcible sexual offense (in accordance with FERPA).
+The University may disclose the final results of a student conduct conference/hearing (specifically the name of the student, the violation committed, and any sanction imposed by the University against the student) only to the Respondent and the Complainant or other individual who is the victim of the alleged violation in cases where the facts alleged constitute a crime of violence or a violation of BVU’s sexual misconduct policy (in accordance with FERPA).